 |Training for employees of group companies

 |Leadership training for group companies, training for mid-level employees, training for young employees, etc.

 |Providing various programs to foster business skills at different levels, as well as developing a Mitsui Group mindset

 |D&I promotion and organizational culture

 |Onboarding for mid-career hires, programs for employees hired overseas, organizational development-related training, etc.

 The Mitsui & Co. global group has numerous global training programs that are designed to enable employees to manage business on a global basis.

-At the Mitsui Head Office, we offer the Overseas Developmental Dispatch Program for Young Employees, which includes the Foreign Language & Business Culture Trainee program (FLBCT) for developing regional specialists by learning about local societies, cultures, and languages completely away from work for a year, and the Overseas Trainee Program (OTP) designed to enhance expertise.
+At the Mitsui Head Office, we offer an overseas dispatch program for young employees, which includes the Foreign Language & Business Culture Trainee program (FLBCT) for developing regional experts by learning about local societies, cultures, and languages completely away from work for a year, and the Overseas Trainee Program (OTP) designed to enhance expertise.
 We also provide the Business School Program for mid-level employees, and the Administrative Staff Overseas Training Program.

 In addition, with the aim of fostering leaders who will take on a central role in next-generation global business management, we launched a unique program called the Harvard Business School Global Management Academy Program (GMA) in 2011, in partnership with Harvard Business School.
 Through its hands-on, case study-oriented lectures, diverse participants, which include not only Mitsui & Co. global group employees but also employees of our overseas business partners, learn about leadership and innovation by competing with and helping each other to improve.